Lindal railway incident: Alternative explanation

 The explanation for the loss of No.115 given by a contemporary paper did not involve mining subsidence:

 At the point where the subsidence took place there were large fissures in the rock, filled with sand.
 It is known that there is a subterranean stream below this, and it is supposed that owing to its action there has been a rush of sand, thus causing the subsidence In other words, the engine had not fallen into mine-workings but into a cavity caused by the collapse of an underlying sand-filled wash-hole or sink-hole of which the Furness area has many, mostly formed in the Ice Age.
 Where an underground water course washes out the sand it leaves a void.
 Heavy rainfall would accelerate removal of the fill, and heavy rainfall did precede the event: "[w]ith the heavy rains of late, there had been considerable flooding in the neighbourhood, and it is to this cause that the disaster is probably due."

 At the time, the account given by The Engineer considered this possibility and identified how it might have been triggered by mining activity, but in the end thought it not the principal cause: The railway at this point is undermined by the Parkside and Lindal Moor Mining Company, now leased by Messrs.
 Harrison, Ainslie, and Co., and for something like half a mile in length it is honeycombed by mining operations.
 For some time past evidence of the mine falling in, at any rate in its upper workings, has been seen, and on both sides of the railway embankment the ground has been gradually slipping for some time.
 The railway company, however, has been watching the action of this subsidence, and has placed a special watchman on the spot, with a view of detecting any change.
 Some time ago an adjoining farmhouse was let in, and the company found it necessary to prop up a railway bridge to prevent the line from collapsing.
 It is reported, however, that the workings of the Parkside mines have not been interfered with by the subsidence in the embankment, and that they exist intact under a stratification of rock which is as yet unshaken.
 The inference is that the vast volume of water which is pumped from the mines has caused percolation through the rock and left cavities in the upper strata which have caused a subsidence; but there is reason to believe that the subsidence which has now occurred is due mainly to the absolute fall of earth into old workings…

-Today

-No.115 is officially regarded as "preserved", but recovery is a source of speculation.
-It may not lay as deep as long thought.
-Many believe that the locomotive is not far down, probably lying within the confines of the embankment.